nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 *Figure 4: **Ui** Class Diagram*

 The Ui Component consists of a `Ui` class which handles all user input and system output.
-The Ui is only dependent on the `Duke` class and does not interact directly with other classes, ensuring a high level of cohesiveness, low level of coupling and separation of roles.
+The Ui is only dependent on the `Finux` class and does not interact directly with other classes, ensuring a high level of cohesiveness, low level of coupling and separation of roles.

 The `Ui` component actively listens for: